sabre-io/sabre.io/source/event/promise.md

 layout: default
 ---

 Since version 2.0, the sabre/event library has support for Promises.

 A Promise is a 'placeholder' for a value that has not yet been determined.
 An example of this, is a HTTP request that has not yet completed, or a database query that's taking a long time to complete.

-Promises have been popularized in Javascript, and are now actually becoming part of the Javascript language in ecmascript 6.
-A Promise in javascript is useful in avoiding what's often referred to as 'callback hell'.
+Promises have been popularized in Javascript, and are now actually becoming part of the Javascript language in ECMAScript 6.
+A Promise in Javascript is useful in avoiding what's often referred to as 'callback hell'.

 PHP, just like Javascript, is single-threaded.
 Unlike Javascript, PHP does